 Here are some general tips for maintaining alternators:

-Improper installation of aftermarket electronics might overload alternators so be extra careful when you install high-tech additional features to your vehicle.
+2. Improper installation of aftermarket electronics might overload alternators, so be extra careful when you install additional high-tech features to your vehicle.

-If a replacement is needed, make sure you go for a brand new one instead of a remanufactured piece.
+3. If a replacement is needed, go for a brand-new one instead of a remanufactured one.

-Watch out any fluid leaks in this part of your vehicle.
+4. Watch out for any fluid leaks in this part of your vehicle.
 You can do this by getting a routine vehicle inspection.

-If there are warning signs that you have a bad battery, address the problem right away.
-The alternator might be the problem and not really your battery.
+5. If there are warning signs that you have a bad battery, address the problem right away.
+The alternator might be the problem and not your battery.

 Do you know that rubber boot car mats have quickly transformed from being just a mere car accessory to a totally must-have add-on.
 Click on the link to read more information.